yflimo/hello-world/10-Gradient Descent.md

 As we get nearer a local minimum, gradient descent will automatically take smaller steps, because as approach the local minimum,the derivative automatically gets smaller.

- **Near a local minimum, Derivative becomes smaller, Update steps becomes smaller**
+ Near a local minimum,

+ -Derivative becomes smaller,

+ -Update steps becomes smaller.